kyoung/trek/PMO.md

   + [x] have torpedoes plot intercept coordinates
   + [x] torpedoes set to steer in warp, and tuned the honing parameters (otherwise no chance)
 - [x] get shot (MVP = no AI: used `command` instead)
-- [x] phasers shouldn't work at warp
+- [x] phasers shouldn"t work at warp
 - [x] destroy a target
 - [x] set alerts